MetPX/sarracenia/docs/source/Contribution/Design.rst

 .. note::
    FIXME: Tentative!?
-   if not separate exchange, then anyone can see any post (not the data, but yes the post) I think that´s not good.
+   if not separate exchange, then anyone can see any notification message (not the data, but yes the notification message) I think that´s not good.

 For Public data, *feeders* for downstream pumps connect to xPublic.